shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 In the UI, we have the same - **the application is out of sync**.

-We can sync it either from the UI by going to **Applications** and clicking either **SYNC APPS** for all of the apps or just **SYNC** for particular app (the one that we have in our case) or by executing the following command
+We can sync it either from the UI by going to **Applications** and clicking either **SYNC APPS** for all of the apps or just **SYNC** for a particular app (the one that we have in our case), or by executing the following command

 ```bash
 argocd app sync gitops-app
 ```

-No matter the way you triggered synchronization, the app's resources will be deployed and this will be reflected both in the UI and on the CLI
+No matter the way you triggered synchronization, the app's resources will be deployed, and this will be reflected both in the UI and on the CLI

 ```bash
 argocd app list